Hermitian Lie algebroids over analytic spaces: Riemannian geometry over topological ringed spaces

 \section{Riemannian geometry over topological ringed spaces}

-Riemannian geometry over a smooth manifold is a classical topic in differential geometry.
-For a smooth manifold we can consider an inner product on its tangent bundle (see \cite{RS, SM, CW}), from that a Riemannian metric appears.
-More generally, in \cite{MB} Lie algebroid over a smooth manifold with an inner product is studied, known as Riemannian metrics on a Lie algebroid.
-In \cite{VP}, the authors studied Riemannian manifolds as Lie-Rinehart algebras, generalizes the concept of inner product on the $C^\infty(M)$-module $\mathfrak{X}(M)$ of vector fields on $M$ to general $R$-modules for an $\mathbb{K}$-algebra $R$, which are related to $Der_{\mathbb{K}}(R)$.
+Riemannian geometry on smooth manifolds is a classical topic in differential geometry, where a Riemannian metric on a smooth manifold $M$ arises from an inner product on its tangent bundle (see \cite{RS, SM, CW}).
+More generally, Lie algebroids over smooth manifolds equipped with an inner product were studied in \cite{MB}, where such structures are referred to as Riemannian metrics on Lie algebroids.
+In \cite{VP}, Riemannian manifolds were investigated from the viewpoint of Lie--Rinehart algebras, generalizing the notion of an inner product on the $C^\infty(M)$-module $\mathfrak{X}(M)$ of vector fields on $M$ to general $R$-modules over a $\mathbb{K}$-algebra $R$.
+These $R$-modules are naturally related to the Lie--Rinehart algebra $\operatorname{Der}_{\mathbb{K}}(R)$ of derivations of the $\mathbb{K}$-algebra $R$ (see \cite{GR,JH}).

 Here we consider an analogue of these notions, in the context of complex (analytic or algebraic) geometry.
-For that we consider special type of locally ringed spaces, which are known as topological ringed spaces \cite{JV} or algebraic spaces \cite{AA}.
+For that we consider some particular kind of locally ringed spaces, namely analytic spaces and algebraic varieties etc., considered as topological ringed spaces \cite{JV} or algebraic spaces \cite{AA, Ab}.